-This policy sets out how we use and protect any personal information that you give us when you use this website.
+This policy sets out how we use and protect any personal information that you give us.

 We may change this policy from time to time by updating this page.
 You should check this page periodically to ensure you are happy with any changes.

-Keoghs LLP (“Keoghs”) provides legal services in connection with insurance related claims.
+Keoghs LLP (“Keoghs”) provides legal services in connection with insurance related claims and private client matters.
 Keoghs is authorised and regulated by the Solicitors Regulation Authority (“SRA”); SRA number 573546.

-As part of our business, we retain and process personal data to enable us to provide legal advice to and/or to conduct legal proceedings on behalf of our clients.
+As part of our business, we retain and process personal data to enable us to provide legal advice, legal services, and/or to conduct legal proceedings on behalf of our clients.
 Personal data is provided to us by various routes: for example, data sent to us by insurers about their customers and others, data provided to us by other third parties and data sent to us direct.

 We will process your personal data (which may include sensitive personal data) in accordance with our obligations under the SRA’s regulatory framework and our statutory obligations, including the principles of the Data Protection Act 1998 (“DPA”).

-We will also ensure that confidential information provided to us by our clients remains confidential; that it is not disclosed to others, except as may be required to deal with their matters and with appropriate consent, or as may be required by law, including in the detection and prevention of crime.
+We will also ensure that confidential information provided to us remains confidential; that it is not disclosed to others, except as may be required to deal with their matters and with appropriate consent, or as may be required by law, including in the detection and prevention of crime.

 We will endeavour to keep your personal data accurate and up to date and ensure that access to, or disclosure of your information is controlled strictly.
 We will not keep your information for longer than is necessary; in some instances the law prescribes the length of time information should be retained for, but in most cases we will use our discretion to retain information for as long as it may reasonably be required in connection with our normal business activities.

-You have the right to request access to your personal data; please address all requests to the Risk and Compliance Director at 2, The Parklands, Bolton, BL6 4SE.
+You have the right to request access to your personal data; please address all requests to the Quality, Risk & Compliance Team at 2, The Parklands, Bolton, BL6 4SE.

 ** Under the Data Protection Act 1998, Personal Data is defined as data that relates to a living individual who can be identified: